lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 ## Why I have created this repo

 I've always desired to define a set of things that for me are not persuasives.
-We live in the era of massive home entertainment, we have to deal with systems equipped with artificial intelligence and for those reason it is better to for these reasons I believe it can be useful to have an overview of what is pure.
+We live in the era of massive home entertainment, we have to deal with systems equipped with artificial intelligence and for those reasons it is better to for these reasons I believe it can be useful to have an overview of what is pure.

 But, what is pure?
 I have spent a lot of time trying to find the right definition of pure trying to find some points.